 - Revise accordingly.
 Make notes for changes to any advice and language you wouldn’t use speaking with a friend.
 You’re aiming for clarity and simplicity, not for sounding smart.
 Be smart instead.

 - Cut the fluff.
 Sharpen and refine your message.
-People won’t buy your book because it has many words.
+People won’t buy your book because it has lots of words.
 They’ll buy it because you’ve taken the time to synthesize the millions of words on a particular subject for them, making your content potent and targeted just for them.
 Cut everything that doesn’t contribute to helping them solve the problem you promised to address.
 Your words are limited.
 If in doubt, cut it out.

 - Ask some supporters of your ideas and some naysayers to read and review your manuscript.
 Naysayers help you avoid sounding preachy and self-righteous.
 Revise accordingly.